A small Jean Genie snuck off to the city

 Video and Photo slideshow

 Here’s a video I shot of the closing number “Space Oddity” performed by Choir!
 Choir!
-Choir! with the NYC Youth Choir and the entire audience and my photos from the show and some Bowie related locations around New York City.
+Choir! with the NYC Youth Choir and the entire audience and my photos from the show with some Bowie related locations around New York City.

 Click here to view the entire gallery or enjoy a fullscreen slideshow experience.